swgee/swgee.github.io/about.md

 <img src="assets/images/headshot.jpg" alt="Me" width="100" height="100" style="border-radius: 50%;">

-Hey!
-I'm Ben.
-I am an InfoSec practitioner passionate about technology's impact on society and culture.

-I started this blog to capture information on topics I want to learn more about and channel my learning into a creative and structured output while sharing with others.
-Such subjects include, but are not limited to, security architecture, vulnerability research, new developments in tech, and cyber warfare.
+Hey there! :wave: Welcome to my blog.
+This is a place for me to channel my learning into a creative and structured format.
+Some of the topics I write about that interest me include security architecture, vulnerability research, new developments in tech, and cyber warfare.

-Thanks for visiting.
-Feel free to reach out and let me know what you think. :space_invader:
+Thanks for visiting! :space_invader: